larryhastings/big/README.md

 If `stop` is `None`, it defaults to tail.
 The range of nodes moved includes `start` but excludes `stop`.  `start` must not point to a node after `stop`.  `where` must be an iterator over this list.
-`where` must not point to a node in the range being moved, or tail.
+`where` must not point to a node being moved, or tail.

 Raises `SpecialNodeError` if `start` points to head, because you can't move the head of the list.